 flex ★★★☆ | dur ★★★☆ | rep ★★★★

-All clones, super traditional as most old families don't simply clone themselves anymore.
+All clones, super traditional as even old families don't simply clone themselves anymore.
 They are born+grow in pseudo human form, don't need a host body when born.
 Straight brown hair and yellow eyes.
 They appoint one queen by some mutual nonviolent agreement, all the pure clones come from her until she becomes old.

 - Their body shapes are somewhat similar, they tend to not be large but are very agile and flexible.
 They seems strong because they can sprout extra limbs and double up muscles.

 - They won a lot of ancient territory wars and basically drove other shifters out a certain mountain range.
-A longtime reputation for being erratic and nasty competition.
+A longtime reputation for being erratic neighbors and nasty competition.

 - They mostly use knives.
 Everyone gets a mask, wearing isn't strict but you should have it on hand.
 The mask seems to be to help the kids distinguish between samey looking adults.